wso2/docs-mi/en/docs/reference/connectors/google-pubsub-connector/googlepubsub-connector-example.md

         > **Note**: The properties should be added to the pallet before creating the operation.

     4. Add the property mediator to capture the `topicName` value.
-The topicName contains the name that you want to give the topic that you are creating.
+The topicName contains the name that you want to give to the topic that you are creating.

         - **name** : topicName
         - **expression** : json-eval($.topicName)